codemaster05330/timoanttila/content/blog/the-10-most-common-mistakes-that-php-developers-make.md

  php> var_export((boolean)('za' < 'z')) . "\n"; false
  ```

-That being the case, here's one way to properly loop through the values ‘a' through ‘z' in PHP:
+That being the case, here's one way to properly loop through the values `a` through `z` in PHP:

 ```PHP
  for ($i = ord('a'); $i <= ord('z'); $i++) { echo chr($i) . "\n"; }